juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-connect-to-instance-via-ssh.md

 Prior to connecting to the console for the first time, you will need to:
 1. Enable remote management
 1. Retrieve the password for your account
-1. Set that password on your user account.
+1. Connect to the target VM via SSH and configure the password on your user account

 Once the password is set, you may then connect to the VM console.
+The following procedure will guide you through these steps.

 ### Enable remote management